ZiyandaPetela/assignment-02/README.md

 ## Results and Evaluation

 ### Model Performance
-* Vlues for x and y
+* Values for x and y
 * Model successfully approximated the linear relationship
 * Validation results showed strong correlation with expected values